 **Occasionally, I will see comments in reviews where a mom will say the price wasn’t worth it, because she could go to the store and buy the things herself.
 That’s great. . .if your goal is to have some frugal fun and be creative as a mom.
 However, I think that with these subscription boxes for kids you are paying for the convenience of NOT having to gather up (or go out and run all over town for) supplies, think up the idea, and then put together all the instructions for your child or grandchild to follow.

 As a grandma, not only do I NOT want to have to think it all up, but I don’t want to put that burden on the moms either.
 So, a box with all the supplies and instructions makes the best sense.
 Besides, I love the idea that the kids get something in the mail from me every month.
 Kids absolutely LOVE getting snail mail, because it’s a bit of a novelty these days.

 One More Savings Tip

-Look at the top of the websites, because most of them will have a banner or something that offers you a coupon for your first month – usually 20% – 30% – not bad!
+Look at the top of the websites, because most of them will have a banner or a pop up or something that offers you a coupon for your first month – usually 20% – 40% – not bad!
 Sometimes you have to sign up to receive their emails.
 Just do it!
 You may find some really useful tips and tricks, advance notice on sales, or coupons, etc. It’s worth the savings, and you can always unsubscribe if you don’t find their newsletter helpful.

 So, there you have it!
 Those are my top picks for subscription boxes for kids (and grandkids).
 I hope you can find a unique gift somewhere in here.
 If you find another one that you think should be on my list, please leave a comment below so I can check it out.
 Or, if you are looking for something and it’s not on my list, let me know that too!
 I will get right on it and research it for you!